 Using command-line tools

-profiles command-line tool has a number of new options to interact with the Bootstrap Token.
+profiles command-line tool has a number of options for interacting with the Bootstrap Token

-sudo profiles install -type bootstraptoken: This command generates a new Bootstrap Token and attempts to escrow it to the MDM solution.
-This command requires existing SecureToken administrator information to initially generate the Bootstrap Token, the MDM solution must support the feature, and the Mac must be enrolled in MDM and Apple School Manager or Apple Business Manager and enrolled in that specific MDM solution.
+sudo profiles install -type bootstraptoken: This command generates a new Bootstrap Token and escrows it to the MDM solution.
+This command requires existing SecureToken administrator information to initially generate the Bootstrap Token, the MDM solution must support the feature, and the Mac computer’s serial number must appear in Apple School Manager or Apple Business Manager and enrolled in that specific MDM solution.

 sudo profiles remove -type bootstraptoken: Removes the existing Bootstrap Token on the Mac and the MDM solution.